amazeeio/docs/architecture/components.md

 ## Webserver: Nginx

+Fully configured out of the box for Drupal 7 and Drupal 8.
 [Nginx](http://nginx.org/) is the Webserver component in our stack and pronounced "engine x".
 Nginx serves dynamic content using FastCGI handlers (see PHP-FPM below).
 Nginx is a

 ## Frontend Caching: Varnish